percona/k8spg-docs/docs/gke.md

 ## Verifying the cluster operation

-When creation process is over, you can try to connect to the cluster.
+When creation process is over, `kubectl get pg` command will show you the cluster status as `ready`, and you can try to connect to the cluster.

 {% include 'assets/fragments/connectivity.txt' %}